Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data

 In equation \ref{eq:5}, the indirect pass-through rate flows from the parameter $\psi_l$.
 For a given minimum wage hike, $\psi_l$ measures the percent change in retailer $r$'s prices resulting from a percentage point increase in indirect minimum wage exposure $l$ months before the minimum wage hike.
 As with direct pass-through, indirect pass-through is best illustrated in terms of cumulative price level effects.
 Therefore, I again normalize the effect to zero in a baseline period $m$ months before each hike and report the cumulative treatment effect as the sum of $\psi_l$ at various lags: $E_L = \sum_{l=-m}^{L}\psi_l$.
 I report the pre-treatment coefficients in a similar manner, with $P_L = -\sum_{l=m}^{-L-1}\psi_{-l}$.

-Figure \ref{fig:6.2a} illustrates that the time path of indirect pass-through to retail prices is remarkably similar to the direct pass-through to wholesale price estimates from the previous section.
+Figure \ref{fig:6.2a} illustrates that the time path of indirect pass-through to retail prices is remarkably similar to the estimates of direct pass-through to wholesale prices from section \ref{section:4}.
 The figure reveals a downward-sloping pre-trend interrupted by an inflationary shock in the treatment period, followed by a continuation of the pre-trend into the post-treatment period.
 As in section \ref{section:5.1}, to quantify the pre-treatment trend I take the average of the distributed lag coefficients for the pre-baseline period, $\bar{\hat{\psi}}_{pre} = 1/4 \sum_{l=2}^{5} \hat{\psi}_{-l}$.
 I find no statistically significant difference between $\bar{\hat{\psi}}_{pre}$ and the bite-specific trend for pass-through to wholesale prices.\footnote{$\bar{\hat{ \psi}}_{pre} = -.00102$ ($90\%$ confidence interval: $-0.00329$ to $0.00126$), which overlaps with the pre-trend for pass-through to wholesale prices, $\bar{\hat{ \beta}}_{pre} = -0.00197$ ($90\%$ confidence interval: $-0.00367$ to $-0.00026$).
-See appendix \ref{appendix:c} for details.} Accordingly, I apply the \cite{gb2021} procedure and re-estimate equation \ref{eq:5} with the dependent variable adjusted for the joint-bite-specific trend.\footnote{Unlike in section \ref{section:4}, region-time FE cannot be used to control for the pre-trend since the dependent variable and joint bite stem from different sets of establishments (retailers and wholesalers, respectively).
-Moreover, as shown in appendix \ref{appendix:g}, retailers purchase a large share of products from wholesalers located in other regions of the state, meaning region-time FE based on a retailer's region will not capture the joint bite-specific trend.}
+See appendix \ref{appendix:c} for details.} Accordingly, I apply the \cite{gb2021} procedure and re-estimate equation \ref{eq:5} with the dependent variable adjusted for the indirect bite-specific trend.\footnote{Unlike in section \ref{section:4}, region-time FE cannot be used to control for the pre-trend since the dependent variable and indirect bite stem from different sets of establishments (retailers and producers, respectively).
+Moreover, as shown in appendix \ref{appendix:g}, retailers purchase a large share of products from producers located in other regions of the state, meaning region-time FE based on a retailer's region will not capture the indirect bite-specific trend.}